 Differentiated provision in English is provided in all areas and is supported in a high percentage of lessons across the school by the Head of Academic Support & Gifted and Talented, working with small groups within lessons and on a withdrawal basis.
 The department sets differentiated preps and activities and supports each child as an individual, encouraging independent and inquisitive learning.
 High achievers are given further challenges such as responsibility for leading lessons and researching extended projects and all pupils are encouraged to read and join Book Clubs tailored to their level.

 Children are encouraged to take part in country wide events such as ‘Readathon’, 'Poetry Slam' and 'BBC Radio 2's 500 words' alongside school, local and national reading and writing competitions.
-There is also a Whole School Spoken English competition with a visiting adjudicator.

-To complement their studies, children visit the Olivier Theatre here at Bedales to see different plays, as well as local theatres and occasionally London theatres too,
+To complement their studies, children visit the Olivier Theatre here at Bedales to see different plays, as well as local theatres and occasionally London theatres too.

 Watch a collaboration between the Art and English departments for the 'Library of Ideas' exhibition held in Salisbury in 2017: